roobre/carrierlost/content/post/vfio-fine-tuning.md

  I'm currently mapping 12 of the 16 logical cores my CPU has to the VM, and this ratio is working nicely so far.
 Just take into account the following:

 * `lstopo`: Check your CPU topology, and assign cores with some common sense.
 Keep multiple threads of the same physical CPU to either the host or the guest.
 If some of your cores share L2 or L3 caches, try to respect that assignment too, so the same cache is not accessed by both.
-Failure to do this will cause evictions and poor locality.
+Failure to do this will likely cause latency spikes, since the host will likely evict the guest's data from those caches.

 ![`lstopo`](/img/vfio/lstopo.svg)
 <center>*Output of `lstopo` for my machine*</center>